-This is the page for reading and appreciating all the political points of views, ideas and opinions on the vinceunlimited website, including the remastering of the major Political Concept pages originally published in the website at version 2.00 in May 2005.
+This is the page for reading and appreciating all the political points of views, ideas and opinions on the vinceunlimited web site.
+It includes a remastering of the major Political Concept pages originally published on the web site at version 2.00 in May 2005.
 All entries are shown below in order of publication but can be searched by title.

 Political Section First Published: Version 2.00 May 2005

 Let's first clear up a few perhaps obvious points.
 Firstly I am unlikely to be.
 It's not completely impossible of course but highly unlikely.
 The greater likelihood being that following Prime Minister Theresa May's resignation today the next British PM will be a Conservative member of Parliament, chosen by the national registered Conservative Party Membership from a whittled down list of two candidates who emerge following a public bun flinging contest on Newsnight.
 Apologies if I haven't quite got the grip of the contest rules exactly accurately.

 But if I were how would I proceed with the main agendas we face at the moment?

 Well firstly, and when I say firstly it means firstly after appointing all the cabinet postings, getting a new key for Number 10, thinking up a secure password for the Nuke buttons and popping over to see The Queen etc. Firstly, I would need to do something about the most pressing issue of the day.
 Brexit.

 I would immediately appoint two very senior Ministerial positions.
 A Brexit one and another to handle everything else.
 With overall responsibility remaining with myself, like all good leaders.

 The one handling everything else would have to coordinate the economy, education issues, defence, security, work, pensions, foreign relationships etc just like a normal PM but crucially not concern themselves overtly with Brexit.
 That would be the sole job of the other one.
 Each having equal rank and status, both reporting to me.